History of the American Broadcasting Company: Current state (2010–present)

-In March 2010, reports suggested that The Walt Disney Company was considering spinning off ABC into an independent company because "it [did not] add a lot of value to Disney's other divisions".
-The company entered advanced negotiations with two private equity firms to sell ABC; however, the planned sale was cancelled as a result of an FBI investigation into allegations of attempted insider trading by an ex-employee which they later denied.
+In March 2010, reports suggested that the Walt Disney Company was considering spinning off ABC into an independent company because "it [did not] add a lot of value to Disney's other divisions".
+Disney entered advanced negotiations with two private equity firms to sell ABC; however, the planned sale was cancelled as a result of an FBI investigation into allegations of attempted insider trading by an ex-employee which they later denied.

-The network had declining ratings by 2010.
+ABC had declining ratings by 2010.
 That year, the final season of Lost became the drama's lowest-rated season since its debut in 2004.
-Ratings for the once-hit Ugly Betty collapsed dramatically after it was moved to Fridays in the fall of 2009; an attempt to recapture ratings by moving the dramedy to Wednesdays failed, with its ultimate cancellation by the network eliciting negative reaction from the public and the show's fanbase.
-The network's remaining top veteran shows Desperate Housewives and Grey's Anatomy, and former hit drama Brothers & Sisters, all ended the 2009–10 season having recorded their lowest ratings.
+Ratings for the once-hit Ugly Betty collapsed dramatically after it was moved to Fridays in the fall of 2009; an attempt to recapture ratings by moving the dramedy to Wednesdays failed, with its ultimate cancellation by ABC eliciting negative reaction from the public and the show's fanbase.
+ABC's remaining top veteran shows Desperate Housewives and Grey's Anatomy, and former hit drama Brothers & Sisters, all ended the 2009–10 season having recorded their lowest ratings.

-Among the few bright spots during this season were the midseason crime dramedy Castle and two family sitcoms that anchored the network's revamped Wednesday comedy lineup, The Middle and Modern Family, the latter of which was both a critical and commercial success.
+Among the few bright spots during this season were the midseason crime dramedy Castle and two family sitcoms that anchored ABC's revamped Wednesday comedy lineup, The Middle and Modern Family, the latter of which was both a critical and commercial success.
 Shark Tank (based on the Dragon's Den reality format) became a midseason sleeper hit in the spring of 2010; the following season, it became the tentpole of the network's Friday night schedule, paired with 20/20 and the later addition of sitcom Last Man Standing to gradually help make ABC a strong competitor against CBS's Friday drama-reality lineup.

-The network's troubles with sustaining existing series and gaining new hits spilled over into its 2010–11 schedule: ABC's dramas during that season continued to fail, with the midseason forensic investigation drama Body of Proof being the only new drama renewed for a second season.
-The network also struggled to establish new comedies to support the previous year's debuts, with only late-season premiere Happy Endings earning a second season.
+ABC's troubles with sustaining existing series and gaining new hits spilled over into its 2010–11 schedule: ABC's dramas during that season continued to fail, with the midseason forensic investigation drama Body of Proof being the only new drama renewed for a second season.
+ABC also struggled to establish new comedies to support the previous year's debuts, with only late-season premiere Happy Endings earning a second season.
 Meanwhile, the new lows hit by Brothers & Sisters led to its cancellation, and the previous year's only drama renewal, V, also failed to earn another season after a low-rated midseason run.
 Despite this and another noticeable ratings declines, ABC increased its third-place ratings lead over NBC from the previous year.